Apprehended Violence Order Defence Solicitors Sydney

-- No longer allowed to reside at the family home.
+- You can no longer reside at the family home.

-- Not allowed to contact the protected person except through the use of a lawyer.
+- You can no longer make contact with the protected person except through the use of a lawyer.

-- Not allowed within a certain distance from the protected person/s residence, work or school.
+- Banned from within a certain distance from the protected person/s residence, work or school.

-- Not allowed to be in the company of protected person for at least 12 hours after taking alcohol or drugs.
+- Cannot be in the company of a protected person for at least 12 hours after taking alcohol or drugs.

 - Not allowed to possess any firearms or prohibited weapons.

-- Not allowed to try and locate the Protected Person.
+- Banned from trying to locate the Protected Person.

 Is an Apprehended Violence Order a criminal offence?

 An Apprehended Violence Order is not a criminal charge and it will not result in you getting a criminal record.
 Although, there can be consequences beyond the making of the AVO itself.

-- Any firearms you have must be given in to the police and you cannot get a new firearms licence until 10 years after the AVO has ended.
+- You must give any firearms you have to the police and you cannot get a new firearms licence until 10 years after the AVO has ended.

 - An AVO can also affect your licence to work as a security officer, a police officer or other specific jobs.

-- If the AVO includes children, the Commission for Children and Young People may be notified and your ability to work with children may be affected.
+- If the AVO includes children, the courts will notify the Commission for Children and Young People.
+This will impact your ability to work with children.

 What is the law in relation to Apprehended Violence Orders?